Is West Elm Furniture Non Toxic? or Not?

 Toxic examples From West Elm Furniture

 West Elm is not a non toxic brand because although they do offer a line of non toxic furniture.
-The majority of their furniture lacks third-party certifications and contains synthetic materials and chemicals known to be toxic to humans.
+The majority of their furniture lacks third-party certifications and contains synthetic materials and chemicals known to be harmful to humans.

 Let’s look at two examples of popular West Elm furniture and the details that make them toxic.